 Why Vognsild sogn and not Gislum sogn (Nyrup) where he is born?

 Before leaving Denmark they probably sold everything and had only some possessions in a big box.
-Therefore they needed some place to stay before their travel.
+Therefore they needed someplace to stay before their travel.
 Maren’s mother had already died in 1874 and Peder’s father in 1880.
-My guess is that they stayed with Peder’s sister Appelone Jørgensdatter who was married to a farmer in Morum, Vognsild sogn.
+My guess is that they stayed with Peder’s sister Appelone Jørgensdatter who was married to a farmer in Morum, Vognsild parish.
 The distance between Morum and Nyrup is only one mile (see map).

 Map with marking of Gl.
 Ullits where Peder and Maren lived before immigration.
-Morum and Nyrup is also marked showing close together.
+Morum and Nyrup are also marked showing close together.

 All emigration ships departed from Copenhagen.